annunlord/annunlord.github.io/_information/parish_history.md

 This community quickly grew and was able to build a parish hall and classrooms in 1993.

 In 1998, Bishop Foley decided to combine these two parishes to better server Catholics in Morgan County and formed Annunciation of the Lord parish.
-The land on which our current campus is built was purchased in 2000, and the first mass was offered in the current space in 2003.
+The land on which our current campus is built was purchased in 2000, and the first Mass was offered in the current space in 2003.

 At every stage of the changes in buildings and locations, faithful Catholic families have stepped up, made sacrifices, and provided for the needs for their generation as well as generations to come.
 We owe these families a debt of great gratitude.